Address:

 My cv.

-I am an assistant professor of mathematics at Stony Brook University, with research interests in probability and analytic number theory.
+I am Associate Professor of Mathematics at Stony Brook University.
+My research interests are in probability and analytic number theory.
 Previously I have been a post-doctoral fellow at the Institute for Advanced Study, Princeton, and at the Mathematical Institute, Oxford and DPMMS, Cambridge.
 I completed my PhD in Mathematics at Stanford University in 2012.
 My graduate research was sponsored by a Ric Weiland Graduate Research Fellowship.
 I have also completed a masters degree in computer science at Stanford, with an emphasis in algorithms.
 As an undergraduate, I won Stanford's J.E.
 Wallace Sterling Award for scholastic achievement, and a Boothe Prize for excellence in writing.
 I was a member of Stanford's Putnam team for three years and scored a perfect score on AMC12.
 I help Sasha Kirillov to coordinate Stony Brook's Math Circle for high school students, and I run Stony Brook's Putnam Seminar.

 I won the 2017 David P. Robbins Prize from the Mathematical Association of America.
 I've recently won a 2020 Sloan Research Fellowship from the Sloan Foundation, and a 2020 Stony Brook Trustees Faculty Award.